Not-Kyle/WANNACRY-V2.lua/README.md

   Made Commands recongnize all forms of spelling<br />
   Made ScreenGui less likely to be detected and Gui Protection<br />
   Made personal firewall to not be targetted using my own script<br />
+  Camlock is now runservice shifting (Heartbeat, Stepped, Renderstepped)<br />
+  Aimlock can now be shifted by limbs (Head, Torso, HumanoidRootPart)<br />
+  Syn metatable now turns into a comment "--syn" if executor does not support it<br />

 # Possible Updates: <br />
   Release Source Code <br />